Environment, Safety, Health, and Quality

 NREL strives to minimize air emissions, track air emissions from larger on-site sources, confirm on-site sources have required air permits, and meet federal and state air emissions and permitting requirements.

 NREL focuses water quality protection on four main areas: drinking water, groundwater, surface water, and wastewater.

 Responsible acquisition, use, and disposal of materials and wastes are critical to meeting our commitments to compliance, preventing pollution, and environmental stewardship.

-NREL's NEPA program provides a mechanism to consider potential environmental impacts in decision-making processes and promotes sustainable and environmentally responsible operations.
-See NREL’s Environmental Assessments (EA) including Findings of No Significant Impact (FONSI) for more information.
+NREL's National Environmental Policy Act (NEPA) program provides a mechanism to consider potential environmental impacts in decision-making processes and promotes sustainable and environmentally responsible operations.
+See NREL's Environmental Assessments (EA), including Findings of No Significant Impact (FONSI), for more information.

 Download the South Table Mountain Site-Wide Environmental Assessment 2014.